 The Immigrants' Aid Society came into being in May 1853.
 A non-government organisation, its initial purpose was to provide relief and information only to new arrivals, though its activities quickly expanded beyond providing aid to poor immigrants.
-Before the passage of the Neglected and Criminal Children's Act in 1864, the Immigrants' Aid Society was responsible for the 'care' of hundreds of 'neglected' children.
-The Immigrants' Home in St Kilda Road accommodated 'neglected' and orphaned children and also had a reformatory for children.
+Before the colonial government passed the Neglected and Criminal Children's Act in 1864, the Immigrants' Aid Society was responsible for the 'care' of hundreds of vulnerable children.
+The Immigrants' Home in St Kilda Road accommodated orphaned and 'neglected' children and also had a reformatory for children convicted of offences.
 In 1870, the Society changed its name to the Immigrants' Aid Society's Home for Houseless and Destitute Persons.
 In 1902, having become a benevolent asylum, it changed its name to the Victorian Homes for the Aged and Infirm.

 The Immigrants' Aid Society came into being in May 1853, following a meeting of Melbourne's prominent citizens, concerned about the welfare of immigrants being drawn to the colony by the gold rushes.
 Many who came to the colony intending to seek gold found themselves stranded in Melbourne, without the funds to make the eight-day journey to the goldfields, let alone purchase the necessary equipment.
 A tent city on the outskirts of Melbourne, known as Canvas Town, was home for many of these impoverished immigrants.
 Others could not even afford the weekly rent required to pitch a tent in Canvas Town.